 People who suffer from addiction often fell into negative patterns of abuse due to depression, anxiety, trauma, or even PTSD in their lives.
 The use of alcohol, opiates, opioids, or even heroin calmed their mind and negated the severity of these symptoms.
 Some individuals may have also abused substances like methamphetamine or Xanax to provide themselves with more focus and energy to fight through these difficult issues with mental health.

 If you’re going through recovery after finishing rehab, you likely already know what emotional and psychological problems trigger your substance abuse.
-Detox paired with dual-diagnosis helps individuals to better prepare for these issues and creates improved coping mechanisms to minimize relapse risk.
+Detox paired with 12 steps of recovery helps individuals to better prepare for these issues and creates improved coping mechanisms to minimize relapse risk.
 However, travel – even for vacation – may put excessive pressure on a person and push their coping methods to the limit.

 Instead of relapsing and falling into addictive patterns of behavior, practice simple relaxation methods to calm the mind and body.
 For example, yoga can relieve muscle pain and minimize some symptoms of depression.
 Meditation also helps to clear the mind and eliminate the anxiety that triggers addictive behaviors.
 Healthy eating habits, such as drinking water and eating fruits and vegetables, may also help.